miromannino/MExpr/README.md

 ###Common issues

- - In Mac OS X, by default, doesn't have the `/usr/local` folder, check this one if the installation have some problems.
+ - Mac OS X, by default, doesn't have the `/usr/local/lib` and `/usr/local/include` folders, check if you have this one.
- - You can have some problem compiling your examples if you don't install it before, if you don't want to install it ensure that the `DYLD_LIBRARY_PATH` (or the `LD_LIBRARY_PATH`) was proudly configured.
+ - You can have some problems compiling your examples if you don't install it before.
+If you don't want to install it, ensure that the `DYLD_LIBRARY_PATH` (or the `LD_LIBRARY_PATH`) was proudly configured.

 Requirements